ansys/pyprimemesh/doc/source/user_guide/index.rst

 ==========
 User Guide
 ==========
-This guide provides a general overview of using the PyPrime library for mesh preparation.
+This guide provides a general overview of using the PyPrimeMesh library for mesh preparation.

 .. toctree::